Evaluating Mobile Transportation Technology: What to Consider

 For transportation and logistics companies, much of the benefit comes from software, generally in the form of fleet telematics and fleet management solutions.
-These types of solutions are more important than ever, since they can help companies comply with the Electronic Logging Device (ELD) mandate.
-This rule requires commercial trucks in long-haul service to electronically record driving times and Hours of Service data on a device connected to the vehicle’s engine.
+These types of solutions help companies comply with the Electronic Logging Device (ELD) mandate to electronically record driving times and hours of service data on a device connected to the vehicle’s engine.

 This device can be a smartphone or tablet.
-One report found that nearly three-quarters of fleets are either currently using telematics or plan to do so in the next year.
+One report found that nearly three-quarters of fleets are either currently using telematics or plan to do so.
 Of those implementing new technologies, 41 percent said they were doing it to increase regulatory compliance.

 - Monitoring vehicle diagnostics: Fleet management software can significantly improve vehicle maintenance by monitoring diagnostics and performance on a continual basis.
 This information can be instrumental in understanding when vehicles may require maintenance.
 In addition to helping avoid a catastrophic event on the road, tracking this data enables pre-emptive maintenance and promotes efficient scheduling.